neeraj-2/signingOff/README.md

 Signing Off is fun.
 Trust me:

-This is what u do:
+This is what u add in global .gitconfig file:
 [alias]
   amend = commit -s --amend
   cm = commit -s -m